 Why you should choose a sticky chai made with locally sourced certified organic raw honey?

 Our delicious sticky chai is hand-made from the finest quality locally sourced, 100% certified organic raw honey.
 Feel assured that you will only be getting 100% pure honey with all of its natural goodness.
-Our honey hasn’t been heated or processed in any way and it’s free from added sugar syrup which can be found in some poor quality commercial honey.
+Our honey hasn’t been heated or processed in any way and it’s free from added sugar syrup.
 Raw honey hasn’t been heated to the point of pasteurization (no higher than 118%) so it will still retain all of its naturally occurring enzymes, vitamins and minerals.

 Bodhi supports local Australian beekeepers that use organic and sustainable bee farming practices, free from antibiotic use and toxic pesticides that devastate bee populations and pollute our honey.